Learned iterative networks: An operator learning perspective: Operator learning

 On a final note, another common setting in inverse problems is when one has access to a large amount of unsupervised data and a smaller amount of supervised data.
 One could then consider fine tuning, which is commonly used for re-training a generic foundation model (often a large language model) for a specific task \cite{Engelen:2020aa,Luo:2024aa,Wang:2025aa}.

-\section{Neural operator architectures}
+\subsection{Neural operator architectures}

-Key considerations in approximating $\RecOp \colon \DataSpace \to \RecSpace$ with a neural operator $\RecOp_{\NNparam} \colon \DataSpace \to \RecSpace$ is to ensure the learned approximation is robust against noise and accurate also for unseen examples.
-This depends to large extent on the choice of architecture as argued for in Section~\ref{sec:MotivationStructuredLearning}.
+Key considerations in approximating a target operator $\RecOp \colon \DataSpace \to \RecSpace$ with a neural operator $\RecOp_{\NNparam} \colon \DataSpace \to \RecSpace$ is to ensure the learned approximation is robust against noise and accurate also for unseen examples.
+As argued for in Section~\ref{sec:MotivationStructuredLearning}, this depends to large extent on the neural operator architecture, i.e., on how the neural operators in the hypothesis space $\{ \RecOp_{\NNparam} \}_{\NNparam}$ are parametrised.
 Both accuracy and robustness rely on using an architecture with sufficient model capacity that generalises well and is numerically stable.

+For the above reasons, there has been much interest in extending various neural network architectures to a functional analytic setting.
+The approaches differ in how one defines the layer, i.e., how one extend the combination of affine transformations and non-linear activations to a functional analytic setting.

+One of the earliest examples of a neural operator architecture is the one introduced in \cite{Chen:1995aa}, which later served as a foundation for encoder-decoder architectures, like \ac{DeepONet} (Section~\ref{sec:OtherNeuralOpArch}).
+A more direct construction was the basic neural operator architecture proposed in \cite{Anandkumar:2020aa,Kovachki:2023aa}, where neural operators are defined in close analogy with conventional neural networks by replacing weight matrices in the hidden layers with integral operators.
+Subsequent developments have largely focused on incorporating domain adaptation through inductive bias (structured learning) that is primarily motivated by attempts at solving inverse problems and \acp{PDE} with neural operators (Section~\ref{sec:MotivationStructuredLearning}).
+These approaches range from relatively simple modifications of domain-agnostic architectures (Section~\ref{sec:PosPreArch}) to more advanced designs, like learned iterative networks that are defined through an underlying iterative scheme, to architectures where the layers are given by integral operators that have structures tailored to the target operator $\RecOp$ being approximated (Section~\ref{sec:OtherNeuralOpArch}), e.g., as in \acp{FNO}.